 Internal IP addresses

-For internal load balancers, Compute Engine will assign an ephemeral internal IP address if you do not specify an IP address.
+For internal load balancers, GCP will assign an ephemeral internal IP address if you do not specify an IP address.
 Similar to VM instances, you can also choose an internal IP.
 For more information on specifying an IP address for an internal load balancer, read Load balancing IP address in the internal load balancing documentation.

-If you are communicating between instances in the same network, you can send packets to an instance using the instance name, and the network automatically resolves the name to the internal IP address of the instance.
+If you are communicating between instances in the same VPC network, you can send packets to an instance using the instance name, and the VPC network automatically resolves the name to the internal IP address of the instance.

 Using the instance name rather than the internal IP address is useful because

 the internal IP addresses can change each time an instance is deleted and